halvtomat/KTH-OOD/seminar1/README.md

 | Quantities, Units | ItemQuantity, ItemPrice, TotalPrice, VATRate, Discount, Change, Currency, RegisterAmount, AmountPaid |
 | Resources | - |

+When all classes where found I removed classes which didn't fit into the model.

 **Removing irrelevant classes**:
 - Cart, never mentioned in the specification and seems irrelevant.
 - PriceTag, same as ItemPrice.